 Support by: UC Irvine Undergraduate Research Opportunities Program (UROP) Multidisciplinary Design Program (MDP)

-Booklet Illustration: Chen-yu Lee
+Illustration: Chen-yu Lee.

-Chinese Translation: Naiyu Chen, Chen-yu Lee
+Chinese Translation: Naiyu Chen and Chen-yu Lee.